recordbinco/recordbin-api/QUERYING.md

 ## Tableau Web Connector

+Create a Web Connector datasource and point it to `http://ww-recordbin.herokuapp.com/connector/`.
+You can use [this simmulator](http://tableau.github.io/webdataconnector/Simulator/) to ensure the connector is working properly.

+### Accessing Data

-Create a Web Connector datasource and point it to `http://ww-recordbin.herokuapp.com/connector/` To access a json field, create calculated fields using regex expressions:
+To access a json field, create calculated fields using regex expressions:

 #### Text Value